 5. If the fraction can not be reduced, players continue to add new cards until a they form a new fraction that can be reduced.
 The player who wins that hand gets to keep the top cards as well as the piles that have accumulated.

 6. When one player has collected all the cards, the game is over.

 Tips for Playing:

-Determine ahead of time if a player can slap the cards and call out “reduce it!” either when he recognizes a fraction can be reduced or not until he figures out the reduced fraction.
+Determine ahead of time if a player can slap the cards either when he recognizes a fraction can be reduced or not until he figures out the reduced fraction.

-Since the purpose of playing the game was to practice reducing fractions, it made sense for me to let my son take his time to figure out the reduced fraction after he called out “reduce it!”
-I let him take as much time as he needed to figure out that 4/8 = 1/2 after slapping the cards.
+Since the purpose of playing the game was to practice reducing fractions, it made sense for me to let my son take his time to figure out the reduced fraction after he slapped the cards, I let him take as much time as he needed to figure out that 4/8 = 1/2 after slapping the cards.
 He got a big smile on his face every time he recognized a reduce-able fraction before I did.
-That lent him confidence and encouraged him to do even better.
+That gave him confidence and the perseverance to keep going.

 Like this game?
 See more math card games: